HisayoshiMuramatsu/APDOB/README.md

 Fig. 3.
 Block diagram of the position control system using the APDOB.

 You can get the following results from the test program.
-First, I show the simulation result without the APDOB.
+First, I show a simulation result without the APDOB.

 <img src="https://raw.githubusercontent.com/HisayoshiMuramatsu/APDOB/master/images/Position_PD.png" alt="Position_PD" width="50%" height="50%" />

 Fig. 4.
 Position response of the position control system without the APDOB.

-The added frequency-varying periodic disturbance causes the position tracking error (green line).
+The frequency-varying periodic disturbance causes the position tracking error (green line).
 The APDOB can attenuate the error.

 <img src="https://raw.githubusercontent.com/HisayoshiMuramatsu/APDOB/master/images/Position_APDOB.png" alt="Position_APDOB" width="50%" height="50%" />